opencv/opencv/doc/tutorials/video/background_subtraction/background_subtraction.rst

      :alt: Background Subtraction - Image Sequence
      :align: center

-* The sequence of images used in this example is part of the `Background Models Challenge (BMC) <http://bmc.univ-bpclermont.fr/>`_ dataset and it can be downloaded from `here <http://bmc.univ-bpclermont.fr/sites/default/files/videos/learning/111_png.zip>`_.
+* The sequence of images used in this example is part of the `Background Models Challenge (BMC) <http://bmc.univ-bpclermont.fr/>`_ dataset and it can be downloaded from the following link `sequence 111 <http://bmc.univ-bpclermont.fr/sites/default/files/videos/learning/111_png.zip>`_ (about 708 MB).
 Please, note that this example works only on sequences in which the filename format is <n>.png, where n is the frame number (e.g., 7.png).

 Evaluation
 ==========